hairyf/overlastic/docs/vue/index.md

 <!-- overlay.vue -->
 <script setup>
-import { defineEmits, defineProps } from 'vue-demi' import { useOverlayDefine } from '@overlastic/vue'
+import { defineEmits, defineProps } from 'vue-demi' import { useDefineOverlay } from '@overlastic/vue'
 const props = defineProps({
   title: String,
   // When using in Template, define the field used by v-modal (defaults to visible)